kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 a better signal-to-noise ratio but also probably produces greater undesirable measurement effect.

-Note: According to Mr. Backster, the plant under test must have already become "acclimated" to the person performing the primary perception procedures.
+Note: According to Mr. Backster, the plant under test must have already become "acclimated" to the person performing the primary perception procedures for the phenomenon to be observable.
 Take this to mean what you will.
 I believe it means you'll need to spend some time initially watering the plant or otherwise giving it some care before you can expect significant results monitoring changes in its resistance.